swaywm/sway/CONTRIBUTING.md

-Sway is written in C. The style guidelines is [kernel style](https://www.kernel.org/doc/Documentation/CodingStyle), but all braces go on the same line (*"but K&R says so!" is a silly to justify something*).
+Sway is written in C. The style guidelines is [kernel style](https://www.kernel.org/doc/Documentation/CodingStyle), but all braces go on the same line (*"but K&R says so!" is a silly way of justifying something*).
 Some points to note:

 * Do not use typedefs unless you have a good reason
 * Do not use macros unless you have a *really* good reason